 - 9. Background Screening: The Vendor shall ensure that all its employees, volunteers, and subcontractors have the appropriate background screenings in accordance with all applicable federal, state, and local laws, statutes and ordinances to perform such work or services.
 Vendor is responsible for all costs associated with the requested background screenings.
 CSC Leon, in its sole discretion, may also perform background screenings. - 10.
 Mandated reporters: The Vendor, its employees, volunteers, and subcontractors are mandated to immediately report knowledge or reasonable suspicion of abuse, neglect or abandonment of a child, an aged person or a disabled adult to the Florida Abuse Hotline using the statewide toll- free telephone number (1-800-962-2873), as required by Chapters 39 and 415, Florida Statutes. - 11.
 Compensation: Unless determined otherwise by CSC Leon in its sole discretion, this is a fixed price Contract.
-In exchange for acceptable performance of the Services, CSC Leon agrees to pay, and Vendor agrees to accept, the fixed price of \$620,000.00.
-The Vendor shall receive funding disbursements in accordance with the CSC Leon Fiscal Guidelines and based on the approved budget included as Attachment V. The funding disbursements shall include the initial disbursement that will cover program expenses from February 1, 2024, to April 30, 2024, and disbursements thereafter that shall coincide with the review and approval of deliverable reporting as outlined in Attachment IV.
-An expansion feasibility study shall be initiated on or around August 1, 2024.
+In exchange for acceptable performance of the Services, CSC Leon agrees to pay, and Vendor agrees to accept, the fixed price of \$609,371.00.
+The Vendor shall receive three funding disbursements in accordance with the CSC Leon Fiscal Guidelines and based on the approved budget included as Attachment V. The first funding disbursement will be distributed at contract execution and receipt of the first deliverable and it will be equal to one-third of the total budget amount.
+Disbursements thereafter that shall coincide with the review and approval of deliverable reporting as outlined in Attachment IV.
+An expansion feasibility study shall be due on September 1, 2024.
 If approved, a contract renewal/budget amendment shall include four quarterly disbursements that will coincide with the review and approval of quarterly reporting.
 The CSC Leon Fiscal Guidelines are accessible on CSC Leon's website.
 The Vendor will be required to submit proper documentation of all expenditures as part of its contract deliverables as set forth in the CSC Leon Fiscal Guidelines. - 12.
-Future Funding: The funding awarded hereunder is solely for the provision of FRC Management services from February 1, 2024, through September 30, 2024.
+Future Funding: The funding awarded hereunder is solely for the provision of FRC Management services from April 1, 2024, through December 31, 2024.
 Future funding awarded to the Vendor, if any, for services thereafter will be based on successful completion of contracted deliverables, review and approval by CSC Leon.
 The obligation of CSC Leon to provide funding to any applicant or programmatic service Vendor for any future year or period of time is subject to annual budget and appropriation.
-Accordingly, and notwithstanding anything herein to the contrary, CSC Leon's obligation to make payments to

-Provider hereunder shall be subject to annual appropriation by CSC Leon.
+Accordingly, and notwithstanding anything herein to the contrary, CSC Leon's obligation to make payments to Provider hereunder shall be subject to annual appropriation by CSC Leon.
 If during the then current fiscal year of CSC Leon, sufficient funds are not appropriated to make payments to the Provider required hereunder for the following fiscal year (an "Event of Nonappropriation"), CSC Leon shall be deemed not to have renewed this Agreement for the following fiscal year, and this Agreement shall terminate at the end of the then current fiscal year, and CSC Leon shall not be obligated to make payments to the Provider beyond the then current fiscal year for which funds have been appropriated.
 An Event of Non-Appropriation shall not constitute a default or breach by CSC Leon of this Agreement.